Nemus-Project/haptic-harpsichord-nime-2025/src/article.md

 for cultural heritage as they are both a physical object but also a tool for making music.
 This begs the question, can we use haptics to preserve experiences of the past?
-The proposed project intends to develop further the methodologies implemented in musical haptics projects \cite{MusicalHaptics} such as
+The proposed project intends to develop further the methodologies implemented in musical haptics projects \cite{MusicalHaptics2018} such as
 \cite{Timmermans2020}.

 Systems exist already for the conversion of piano keyboard.
 The Yamaha